muyun/dev.paper-reviews/README.md

-## Survey on Papers in NLP & vision
+## Survey on Papers in NLP & IMAGE & AI & System

 #### Word embeddings
     -